Skip to content

 • tighten a tool's When to Use

-• move missing knowledge into Knowledge Base or Attachments
+• move missing knowledge into Knowledge Base or Instructions

 • change the handoff boundary between agents